ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d1 - a - Functions Advanced.md

 ## Callbacks

 <!--
+@Luis:
-@Luis: alternative: explain the concept of a callback & leave the examples for w2d2 (unit "Async and callbacks") -->
+- explain the concept of a callback
+- leave the examples for w2d2 (unit "Async and callbacks") -->

 - A function can be passed as an argument to another function